ozkary/ozkary.github.io/_posts/2023/2023-07-08-data-engineering-process-fundamentals-data-analysis-visualization-exercise.md

 ## Dashboard Design

 In the dashboard design, we can utilize a two-column layout, positioning the exits charts in the left column and the entries charts in the right column of the dashboard.
 Additionally, we can incorporate a header container to encompass the filters, date range, and station name.
+To support multiple devices, we need a responsive layout.
+We should note that when using a platform like Looker, there is really no responsive layout, but we need to define different layouts for mobile and desktop.

+Layout Configuration:

+- Desktop 1200px by 900px
+- Mobile 360px by 1980px

 ### UI Components